Ag & Food Sector Strategy

 Growing and sharing

-by countyismyhome, 12 months ago
+by countyismyhome, over 1 year ago

 Last year I planted 12 tomato plants in one of my box tiers alongside of my home.
 Too many I thought.
 Oh well my brother gave them to me so I planted them.They grew in to monster plants.
 My husband began pruning them so there would be fruit and not just greenery.When they produced I must have given away at least 12 to 15 bags to neighbours and friends.
 I made some tomatoes in oil and we had enough to eat from late August til the third week in November.
 Even green ones slowly ripen in a box.
 Not bad...
 Continue reading

-Page last updated: 04 Apr 2024, 11:46 PM
+Page last updated: 04 Oct 2024, 12:08 PM